 Thompson-Robinson is confident in his arm, but he does take dangerous risks at times.
 He sometimes fails to push passes past underneath defenders, and he’s still learning how to put varying degrees of touch and velocity on his throws.
 He sometimes puts too much loft on deep passes, giving opponents additional time to react.

 Lastly, while Thompson-Robinson has demonstrated he can be precise, he can still improve his consistency.
 There are times when he resembles an area-thrower downfield.
 DTR can also be more consistent placing the ball for run-after-catch yards.
 He got better in 2020, but didn’t show notable progression with his accuracy in 2021.

 Dorian Thompson-Robinson’s NFL Draft scouting report overview

-If Thompson-Robinson can keep ironing out mechanical and mental inconsistencies, he has a great physical foundation.
-The UCLA QB is a twitchy athlete with good mobility and stellar arm talent.
+If Thompson-Robinson can keep ironing out mechanical and mental inconsistencies, he has a solid physical foundation.
+The UCLA QB is a twitchy athlete with good mobility and arm talent.
 He has enough arm strength to push the ball downfield, with the elasticity to generate velocity without a stable platform.

-As it stands, Thompson-Robinson is likely an early Day 3 prospect with upside.
-However, with his natural off-script ability, processing capacity, and upside, he could feasibly rise into the early rounds with a strong final year.
+As it stands, Thompson-Robinson is likely a Day 3 prospect with upside.
+However, with his natural off-script ability, processing capacity, and developmental potential, he could feasibly rise with a strong final year.
 But to do that, he has to break through the ceiling he’s seemingly hit in several areas.

 Dorian Thompson-Robinson’s Player Profile